downey88/docker/README.md

 # docker
 DockerfFile dependencies.
-To all who want to copy, distribute, or modifying it are allowed.
+To all who want to copy, distribute, or modifying it, you are allowed.